josielbruk/manage-tests/README.md

    - The workflow will build and push Docker images named and tagged for the PR:
      - Frontend: `pr-<number>-app:<sha>`
      - Database: `pr-<number>-db:<sha>`
-   - Azure DevOps pipeline will deploy containers for the PR environment using these images.
+   - Azure DevOps pipeline will:
+     - Deploy the database (Postgres) container app first.
+     - Retrieve the FQDN of the database container app.
+     - Deploy the frontend container app, passing the FQDN as `DB_HOST` so the frontend can connect to the database.
    - On PR close/merge, the environment is automatically cleaned up.

 ### Local Development